lichman0405/chemvcs/docs/09-hpc-integration-design.md

 - Capturing computational provenance
 - Automatically retrieving results and updating version history

+### 1.3 Remote HPC Gateway (Scheme C)

+In addition to the original **local** workflow (Go CLI calling the Python HPC layer on the same machine as the scheduler), ChemVCS now supports a **remote, no-SSH** workflow:

+- The laptop CLI talks HTTP to `chemvcs-server`.
+- `chemvcs-server` executes SLURM commands (`sbatch/squeue/sacct/scancel`) on the server side.
+- HPC state is persisted as blob records referenced by `refs/hpc/...` to avoid rewriting existing domain objects.

+This remote gateway is described in detail in `docs/11-remote-hpc-design.md`.

 ### 1.2 Design Goals

 1. **Scheduler Agnostic**: Abstract interface supporting multiple job systems (SLURM, PBS, SGE)